MartinBlackburn/Better-Reset/README.md

 (warning its not pretty)

 **elementStyles/getStyles.js**
-This gets all the styles for every element and creates a table (for each element) at the bottom of the page.
+This gets all the styles for every element on the page.
-(warning, this make the page VERY large)
+May post the result to a database?

 **comparison/index.html**
 The index to all the comparison tables, with a way to select which table to view.
+Tables will be generated from the database

 **comparison/elements/element**
 An element's table of CSS properties across each browser, this gets pulled into the index.